Complexity of Bose-Einstein condensates at finite temperature: Complexity: Bures metric

 (See Appendix \ref{app:bures} for a detailed derivation.)
 Noting that $\partial_\mu \rho = \sum_i \partial_\mu \lambda_i |u_i \rangle \langle u_i| + \lambda_i | \partial_\mu u_i \rangle \langle u_i| + \lambda_i |u_i \rangle \langle \partial_\mu u_i |$, and using the fact that $\langle \partial_\mu u_i | u_j \rangle = - \langle u_i | \partial_\mu u_j \rangle$ (from $\partial_\mu\braket{u_i|u_j} = 0$), we have

 Here, the first term is actually the classical Fisher-Rao metric.
+Note that the Bures metric is also called quantum Fisher information metric, which is of central role in quantum metrology.

 We now apply this to BEC mixed coherent states at finite temperature.
-The density matrix is parameterized by the inverse temperature $\beta = 1/T$, squeezing parameter $r$, and phase $\theta$, with $\varepsilon$ as the quasi-particle energy.
+The density matrix is parameterized by $(\beta, r, \theta)$, with $\varepsilon$ as the quasi-particle energy.
 In these coordinates, the Bures metric becomes (Appendix \ref{app:bures})